-Oxford, Ala., native Sonya Stanley received her Bachelors of Science in Mathematics from Judson College, a Masters of Science in Mathematics from Auburn University and her Ph.D. in Mathematics from Vanderbilt University.
-Her research interests include approximation theory, splines, computer-aided geometric design, and numerical analysis.
-What she enjoys most here is working with her students, especially the undergraduate research projects she has been involved in.
+Sonya Stanley is a native of Oxford, Alabama.
+She received her Bachelor of Science in Mathematics from Judson College, a Master of Science in Mathematics from Auburn University and her PhD in Mathematics from Vanderbilt University.
+Her research interests include approximation theory, splines, computer-aided geometric design, numerical analysis, and mathematics education.
+What she enjoys most is working with her students, especially the undergraduate research projects she's been involved in.
 Stanley is active with the campus chapter of Phi Kappa Phi.
-Outside of the classroom, she enjoys enjoy sports, music and spending time with her family.
+Outside of the classroom, she enjoys sports, music and spending time with her family.

 Degrees and Certifications

 - BS, Judson College